|Nutrition Facts (per serving)|

 If there is still a membrane layer on the brisket, remove it.
-Also remove any loose pieces and excess fat, leaving some of the fat.
+Also, remove any loose pieces and excess fat, leaving only some of the fat.

 In a large pan or kettle, soak the corned beef brisket in water for 2 hours to remove any excess salt.
 Remove it from the water and pat it dry with paper towels.

 Grind the peppercorns and coriander seeds.
 Add the onion powder, dried thyme, paprika, and garlic powder, and mix to produce the rub.

 Rub the mixture on the corned beef brisket.
 Wrap it tightly in plastic wrap.